 Devitt and the Blazers made a remarkable run during the 2014-15 season, claiming UAB's first-ever Conference USA Tournament Championship, before advancing to the Round of 32 at the 2015 NCAA Tournament with a 60-59 win against No. 3 seed Iowa State.

-Devitt joined UAB's staff after spending the previous two and a half seasons as the top assistant and recruiting coordinator at Roosevelt University in Chicago, Ill.
+Devitt joined UAB's staff after spending the previous three seasons as the top assistant and recruiting coordinator at Roosevelt University in Chicago, Ill.
 During his tenure at Roosevelt, Devitt helped revive the basketball program, which had been dormant for the past 20 years.
-The Lakers showed tremendous improvement going from four wins in their inaugural campaign to nine wins in year two and 15 wins in year three.
+The Lakers showed tremendous improvement as he helped lead them to a 13-game win total improvement over the course of three seasons.
 Devitt also coached and recruited two CCAC All-Conference players in Tyree York and Jeremiah Jackson.

 Prior to Roosevelt, Devitt spent three years in the high school ranks, two seasons at Richards High School in Oak Lawn and one season at Lindblom High School of the Chicago Public League.